U.N. agency approves Japan's reactor stress tests

 ENERGY POLICY SHIFT

-"We need to form a new organisation urgently considering the critical gaze of the public and the international community," Environment Minister Goshi Hosono told reporters.
+"We need to form a new organization urgently considering the critical gaze of the public and the international community," Environment Minister Goshi Hosono told reporters.

 Hosono said the new nuclear safety agency will be more independent of external influences, recruit widely from the private sector and disseminate information openly to the public.